Santiago-HR/Skip-List/README.md

 🧠 Design Overview
 Skip List Structure

-Each element is wrapped in an internal node class (SkipListSetItem)
+Each element is wrapped in an internal node class (SkipListSetItem).

-Nodes store:
+Each node stores:

 A payload value